 On Sept.
-4, 2003, the federal Prison Rape Elimination Act (PREA) was signed into law.
-All confinement institutions housing adult and juvenile offenders are accountable to this law, which covers both staff sexual misconduct and inmate on inmate sexual assault.
-One of PREA's goals is to develop and implement national standards for the detection, prevention, reduction and punishment of prison rape.
+4 2003, the federal Prison Rape Elimination Act (PREA) was signed into law.
+It applies to all confinement institutions housing adult and juvenile.
+The Arkansas Department of Correction has a "zero-tolerance" policy regarding the sexual abuse of inmates, by staff or other inmates.
+One of PREA's goals is to develop and implement national standardsfor the detection, prevention, reduction and punishment of prison rape.
 Don't be a silent victim of sexual assault or rape.
-If you have been sexually assaulted or feel, you are being pressured into a sexual relationship, call the free hotline on the Inmate Phone System, 0-870-267-6533 and report this immediately.
+If you have been sexually assaulted or feel you are being pressured into a sexual relationship, call the free hotline on the Inmate Phone System, 0-870-267-6533 and report this immediately.
 All calls will be reviewed.